LoginRadius/engineering-portal/content/blog/quick-look-at-react-speech-recognition/index.md

 export default Dictaphone1;
 ```
-2. Next, we need to fetch certain props out of useSpeechRecognition.
+2. Next, we need to fetch certain props out of *useSpeechRecognition*.
 The props we will need are *transcript, interimTranscript, finalTranscript, resetTranscript,* and *listening*.
 You can do so like this:
 ```js
 const {
    transcript,